tlong314/cmgame/README.md

 ## Callbacks

 Multiple callbacks can be added to the game.
-Two of the most useful are `onupdate` and `ondraw`.
-While the engine handles the "update and draw" cycle internally, you can add logic on top of what happens in these instances. `onupdate` occurs immediately after game's update() method, and `ondraw` is called immediately after the game's `draw` method.
+The two core callbacks are `onupdate` and `ondraw`.
+While the engine handles the "update and draw" cycle internally, you can add logic on top of what happens in these instances. `onupdate` occurs immediately after game's update() method, and `ondraw` is called immediately after the game's `draw` method. `onupdate` takes a single parameter, `frameCount`, which is the number of frames that have run in the game up to the current frame.
+The `ondraw` method takes in a single parameter, the drawing context to use for additional drawing.

+NOTE: the context used here is an offscreen canvas context, which performs scaling based on the screen's device pixel ratio.
+If you need to access canvas dimensions, (like canvas.width) from within ondraw, onbeforedraw, etc., you can access the canvas via game.canvas, not ctx.canvas.
+For more clear code, use game.width and game.height instead.

 ```javascript